 Your leader knows which route to take when roads are closed (which happens a lot in America’s national parks), where to get the best coffee in tiny desert towns, what dodgy-looking supermarket in the middle of nowhere actually serves delicious bagels and juice at 7:15am, and which hiking trail you should take when rain and snow are forecast for later in the day.
 In short, your local leader is incredible and will become your best friend in a matter of hours.

 3. There’s always someone up for a beer or two in a saloon in the middle of nowhere

 When you travel with a partner or friend, there’s always a 50/50 chance they won’t be into the idea of having a drink in that seedy-looking bar on the edge of town.
-When you’re travelling with 13 other people, these odds change dramatically (and you end up with some pretty great stories as well).
+When you’re traveling with 13 other people on a small group tour, these odds change dramatically (and you end up with some pretty great stories as well).
 The same logic applies to foodies, lovers of old Western films, hikers, wannabe hikers and first-time helicopter passengers.
 You’re pretty much guaranteed to have at least one person who’s interested in the same thing as you.

 5. Somehow, you end up with more time

 Your days are planned out to the very last minute, giving you maximum time to enjoy whatever national park/quaint country town/glitzy Vegas casino you happen to be exploring.
 One-street towns and Vegas’s one-armed bandits are easy enough to navigate on your own, but when you’ve only got a few hours in Yosemite (which has around 80 kilometres of hiking trails in the valley alone), you want to make the most of it.
 Rather than spending your morning mapping out which trail to take, your leader can tell you which hike will give you maximum trekking/nature-enjoying time and get you back to the van with enough time for a pizza and a hot chocolate at the pizzeria near the bus stop.